 If you're already familiar with BookList system, you can use this as a cheat sheet.
 If you don't know the BookList system yet, you can use this map to introduce you to the basics of the BookList system.
 Each step below corresponds with a section of the BookList Reference Manual; refer to the Reference Manual for more information on how to complete each step.
 Be particularly careful to read and review instructions about entering texts (III-IV) before you create your course materials list.
-(If you complete steps III-IV incorrectly, you could unintentionally modify the texts on other individuals' and other department's text lists!)
+(If you complete steps III-IV incorrectly, you could unintentionally modify the texts on other faculty members' course materials lists!)